harisXcyber/instagram-auto-bot/LINKEDIN_POST.md

 Businesses waste 30+ minutes EVERY DAY on Instagram.
 Finding images, writing captions, researching hashtags, scheduling posts...
 It's exhausting and unsustainable.

-So we built PrecisionBot — an AI-powered Instagram automation agent that does it all.
+So we built PrecisionFlow — an AI-powered Instagram automation agent that does it all.

 **What makes it different?**